-If you’re female, there’s no end of advice available for you on how best to look after your skin.
-While it’s no longer seen as strange that you want to look and feel your best, it can be difficult to find reliable advice for men.
-So we compiled some reliable skincare tips, especially for men.
+There’s no end of advice on how best to look after your skin if you’re female.
+While it’s no longer seen as strange that you want to look and feel your best, it can be challenging to find reliable advice for men.
+So, we compiled some reliable skincare tips, especially for men.

 So, what are the basics of looking after your skin at home?